Since you’re already reading a personal finance blog, I’m going to go ahead and assume you’ve heard of the latte factor.

 What Does This Mean for You?

-If you’re not an avid reader of a zillion personal finance blogs (start with these ones!) you might not know that earn more vs. spend less is a heated, heated debate around these internet parts.
+If you’re not an avid reader of a zillion personal finance blogs, you might not know that earn more vs. spend less is a heated, heated debate around these internet parts.

 Well, it is, and this article makes it seems like I’ve declared my allegiance.
 Earn more, don’t spend less.